QCrypt/website-2021/content/corona.md

 draft: false
 type: text_page
 ---

+## 7 May 2020: virtual event
+Due to the current global situation caused by the COVID-19 pandemic, we are unable to hold a physical version of QCrypt 2020 in Amsterdam.
+Together with the QCrypt steering committee, the local organizers have decided to follow the example of many other scientific conferences and hold QCrypt 2020 as a fully virtual event.
+Details will be announced in the coming weeks here.
+The next physical edition of QCrypt will take place in Amsterdam in August 2021.
+We hope to see many of you in person again there!

 ## 24 March 2020: postponing deadlines
 Because of the ongoing coronavirus situation, in discussions among the Steering Committee, the PC Chairs, and the Local Organizers, the following decisions have been made: